top of page

 HOW MUCH DOES THERAPY COST, AND DO YOU ACCEPT INSURANCE?

-My fee is currently $200 for a 50-minute session.
-Payments are due at the time of service and can be made by cash, check, or credit card.
+My fee is $200 for a 50-minute session.
+Payment is due at the time of service and can be made by cash, check, or credit card.

-I work as an "Out of Network" provider.
-This means I can provide you with a receipt for services rendered, which you may submit to your insurance company for reimbursement.
-Please note that I cannot guarantee reimbursement or the amount reimbursed.
+I work as an “Out of Network” provider.
+This means I can give you a receipt for services, which you may send to your insurance for possible reimbursement.
+However, I can’t guarantee your insurance will reimburse you or how much they will cover.

 HOW OFTEN SHOULD I COME TO THERAPY?